Caidin Riley, Director of

 MN Dept. Human Rights

-The purpose of the Office of Disability Services is to eliminate barriers, to provide reasonable accommodations in order to level the playing field for such persons.
+The purpose of the Office of Access & Disability Resources is to eliminate barriers, to provide reasonable accommodations in order to level the playing field for such persons.

 Below are links to government disability law and guidance acts and policies: